Digital customer engagement

 How to improve productivity?

 One of the first steps to improve productivity is to unify the management of all digital channels within a single interface.
-This allows moving away from a siloed team organization based on channels.
+This helps improve customer service teamwork and allows you to move away from a siloed team organization based on channels.

 Having each agent able to answer on all channels means that telecoms can adopt an organization based on skills: billing, sales, technical assistance.